 https://dor.georgia.gov/military-veteran-license-plates

-3 - Various Trailers - NO military plates for these - $12.00 + $1.65 Tax = $13.65 Each Per Year
+3 - Various Trailers - NO Military License Plates for trailers - $12.00 + $1.65 Tax = $13.65 Each Per Year

 ---------------------------------------------------------------